-Samsung has officially lifted the lid off its new flagship Android smartphone and once again, it looks to have set the bar high.
+Samsung has released its new flagship Android smartphone and once again, it looks to have set the bar high.

 Although it looks similar to previous generations, there are a number of key new features that strike it apart from its stablemates and the competition, but by how much?
 Is it worth considering a Samsung Galaxy S4, for example, now that it will be available for less?
 Or should you save up those extra pennies for when the Galaxy S5 hits the streets?